-The 30th annual Cumberland Conference was be held May 19–20, 2018, at Marshall University.
-The conference aimed to present talks in combinatorics, graph theory, and associated areas of computer science, and to provide a setting for collaboration.
+The 30th annual Cumberland Conference was held May 19–20, 2018 at Marshall University.
+The conference included talks in combinatorics, graph theory, and associated areas of computer science, as well as providing a setting for collaboration.
 The conference was supported through a grant from the US National Science Foundation (DMS-1822390) and by Marshall University.

 A full-resolution version is also available.